Veterans

 Sal enlisted in the U.S. Army on January 25, 1943.
 He attained the rank of Sergeant Technical (E-7) and served in the 14th Mechanized Cavalry Group, 18th Cavalry Squadron.
 On August 28, 1944, the 14th Cavalry Group sailed for Europe, where it landed on Omaha Beach on September 30 and pressed east.
 On October 18, 1944, the unit was split into the 18th Squadron, attached to the 2nd Infantry Division, and the 32nd Squadron, attached to the 83rd Infantry Division.
 The unit regained its autonomy on December 12, 1944, and began guarding the Losheim Gap in Belgium.
 On December 16, the 14th Cavalry Group received the full brunt of the German winter counteroffensive in the Battle of the Bulge.
 After two days of savage fighting, the unit reassembled at Vielsam, Belgium, and was attached to the 7th Armored Division.

 On December 23, the unit secured the southern flank of the perimeter, which allowed friendly troops to withdraw to safety.
 On December 25, the unit was reequipped, attached to the XVIII Airborne Corps, and moved back into the Bulge to push back the German Army.
-After the bloody and brutal fight in the Ardennes, the regiment was assigned to the 3rd US Army.
+After the bloody and brutal fight in the Ardennes, the regiment was assigned to the 3rd US Army Division.

 Post 2nd Infantry Division